HDFC Group History & Major Events

 On the other hand during the year HDFC divested 7.15% of its equity holding in HDFC-SL in favour of Standard Life Assurance Company UK.
 Also they divested their entire shareholding in Intelenet Global Service Pvt Ltd to ‘Blackstone’ for Rs 445 crore.

-In February 2008, HDFC Bank Ltd’s board approved the acquisition of ‘Centurion Bank of Punjab’ for Rs 9,510 crore, such that shareholders of Centurion Bank got one share in HDFC Bank for every 29 shares held by them.
+In February 2008, HDFC Bank Ltd’s board approved the acquisition of ‘Centurion Bank of Punjab’ for Rs 9,510 crore.
+The shareholders of Centurion Bank got one share in HDFC Bank for every 29 shares held by them.
 The merger strengthened HDFC Bank’s distribution network in North & South India.

 Year 2010; HDFC acquired ~41% stake in ‘HDFC Credila Financial Services P Ltd’ from DSP Merrill Lynch Capital Ltd for $2.2 million (~Rs 10 crore), thus increasing its total stake to 51%.